-- Acute injuries – They are gentle techniques with minimal contraindications that can be used within 24 hours of injury (contraindications would include, internal bleeds and certain conditions, such as liver or kidney failure).
-It is ideal for falls, concussions, and head injuries (sports, car accidents).
+- Concussions & Sports Related Injuries, Acute injuries – They are gentle techniques with minimal contraindications that can be used within 24 hours of injury (contraindications would include, internal bleeds and certain conditions, such as liver or kidney failure).
+It is ideal for falls, concussions, and head injuries, vertigo and dizziness due to muscle skeletal restrictions and swelling due to inflammatory response (sports, car accidents).

 - Chronic Injuries – In cases where the soft tissues (fascia, fluid, and whole body structures) are not healing well and other options have been used.
 Sometimes, older injuries affect the healing ability of newer injuries.
 By stimulating fascia, acupressure meridians, trigger point referrals, and antagonistic structures, relief and reduction of pain symptoms can be achieved.

 - Unidentified Pain, Tests Negative – In cases where all diagnostic tests are negative and the client still reports experiencing pain, reviewing muscle trigger point referral patterns and antagonistic muscle tension are considered.

 - Scar Tissue – These specialized modalities can be used to decrease adhesions from scar tissue developed after surgical procedures (such as: caesarean sections, laparoscopy, hysterectomy, gall bladder removal, appendix removal and ovary removal).